laurikos/go-example/README.md

 This will create an executable file named go-example in the project directory.
 Running the Project

-To run the project, navigate to the project directory and run the go-example command:
+To run the project, from project directory run the go-example command:

 ```
-$ cd go-example
 $ ./go-example
 ```
 This will start the application and it will begin running.